Average Time to Find a Job by Industry (2026 Statistics)

 • It takes 15 weeks (3.5 months) to find a job

-• It takes longer (6.5 months) to find a new job after being laid off
+• It takes 36 weeks (6.5 months) to find a new job after being laid off

 • There is a great disparity depending on industry and job titles